hfakoor222/Palo_Alto_Scripting/README.md

 does not return a misconfiguration match because it isn't part of the same XML grouping.
 The code can be modified to return this as a match.
-We can audit all our firewalls, to see if there are mismatched security policies.